alphagov/govuk-infrastructure/docs/execute-commands.md

 ## Known bugs

-AWS ECS is a new feature, and it has some known bugs.
+AWS ECS Exec is a new feature, and it has some known bugs.

 ### The execute command failed because execute command was not enabled when the task was run